hardwarelayer/tientn-jboard-game/README.md

 ### Notes:

-I make a board game based on TripleA, and add more 'territory building' features than the original.
+I make a board game based on TripleA, and add NEW feature of 'territory building', 'city building'.
 A special jCoin monetary unit, for human player to build bases, and tribute to allies and opponent's AI.
+It can be base of a new trading / financial system in game, later.

+The new on map feature which make war battles have more visibility on map.

 A new AI with more realistic behavior, more flexible and faster for the existing Fast and Hard AI, which make the game unplayable because too much time of thinking, emulating, processing...
+AI will prepare, start war, stop war by stocking levels.
+Or it will start war on funding resources from other players (human and AI).

 The game is now more fun than before (in my opinion).
+It will not be restricted in "short game style" anymore.

 Other feature: Language learning while playing to gain jCoin.
+And other new ways of gaining this strategic resource in the future.

+Good luck with the game :)

+### Updates:
+My edition current version: 0.3

 I will try to make this game still compatible with the base TripleA, for any updates.

 My branch is always on feature-tientn-j-lang

 The branch 'master' will always be used to keep up with newer releases of the core TripA releases, except this file.

-Good luck with the game :)

-### Updates:
-Current version: 0.2

 Current core release: 2.5.22294